camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 ### Invoke Functions

-FEEL defines a set of [built-in conversion functions](/reference/feel/builtin-functions/feel-built-in-functions-conversion.md) to convert values and to apply different operations on specific value types in addition to the operators.

 A function can be invoked by its name followed by the arguments.
 The arguments can be assigned to the function parameters either by their position or by defining the parameter names.

 ```feel